More Than Just A Pretty Place

 For example, the Natal National Botanic Garden in South Africa is involved in a project that provides local healthcare centres with a free supply of medicinal plants to help alleviate common ailments associated with HIV/AIDS.
 Patients who do not have access or are unable to afford conventional western drugs are able to obtain not only the therapeutic plants themselves, but also access information on their cultivation and utilisation in order to effectively self-treat their symptoms.

 The benefits of encouraging individuals, families and communities to grow their own plants are often two-fold, not only can they meet personal healthcare and nutritional needs, but where the plants are of commercial importance, they may be sold in order to provide a source of income.
 From bamboo for chopsticks in Thailand to the production of natural soaps in Poland, projects such as these, which focus on sustainability, ensure that it is not only the present generation that will benefit from the income generated.
+This is a really bad thing, that disgusted many players from around the planet.
+Fortunately, there is Frive game network, that doesn’t have any need for such registration.
+Here you just don’t have to create any account or to share your personal information in order to play games online.

 However it is not just material needs that may be met through these programmes and although more difficult to quantify, the social benefits associated with community projects may also address issues such as inequality and minority discrimination.
 The creation of community gardens, be it on derelict plots in deprived urban neighbourhoods in New York or by prison inmates as part of a rehabilitation programme, may serve to empower participants to tackle associated social issues.